How to Fix Facebook News Feed not Working

 Updating Facebook to the Latest Version

 2. Now navigate to the tab of Updates.
-Now search for Facebook and in front of it, click the Update
+Locate Facebook and click the Update button in front of it.

 After the application is updated successfully, restart your phone and launch Facebook.
 Now check if the issue is resolved.